 Effective September 1, 2018, the Company has appointed Dr. Irach Taraporewala as Chief Executive Officer, an experienced pharmaceutical industry executive, to provide additional management review of financial reporting and the period-end closing processes identified.
-Subsequent to the reporting period, as of February 1, 2019, Dr. Taraporewala has resigned for personal reasons.
-As such, the period-end closing reviews will be conducted by Mr. Stan Glick, Chairman of the Audit Committee of our Board of Directors.
+As of February 1, 2019, Dr. Taraporewala resigned for personal reasons.
+As such, the period-end closing reviews were conducted by Mr. Stan Glick, Chairman of the Audit Committee of our Board of Directors.